General terms

 Dobok: The white, V-neck uniform worn during taekwondo matches.
 The style is based on traditional peasant garb.

-Gyoroogi: Sparring or competing against an opponent.
+Kyorugi: Sparring or competing against an opponent.
 This is the type of competition that is practiced during the Olympics.

 Types of attacks

-Cha-gi: Kick.
+Cha-gi: Kick

-Dolryo cha-gi: A frequently used roundhouse kick.
+Dolryo cha-gi: Frequently used roundhouse kick

-Naeryo cha-gi: An axe kick, performed both with a bent knee and a straight leg.
+Naeryo cha-gi: Axe kick, performed both with a bent knee and a straight leg.
 When executed with a bent knee, the knee is unfolded in a downward direction, beginning at the highest point of the kicking path.
 The straight leg kick is performed by lifting the leg straight up at a slightly off-center angle and dropping it on the target.

-Pyon-joomock chi-gi: A knuckle fist punch.
+Pyon-joomock chi-gi: Knuckle fist punch

-Sob-nal chi-gi: A knife hand punch.
+Sob-nal chi-gi: Knife hand punch

 Referee signals